Locynaeh/minutaria/README.rst

 For the GTK GUI, please follow `the guide <https://pygobject.readthedocs.io/en/latest/getting_started.html#gettingstarted>`_.

-For me, in short, on Debian :
+For me, in short, on Debian, with pip in a venv virtual environment:

 - Create virtual environment:
     ``python3 -m venv venv``